 Creative Exploration is an organic, interactive and co-constructivist approach to teaching and learning in science that mirrors aspects of the ways in which scientists work.

-Children personalising their science activity leading to the development and sharing, of creative explanations of natural phenomena.
-Doing science rather than learning science.
+It involves children personalising their science activity, leading to the development and sharing of creative explanations of natural phenomena; doing science rather than learning science.